September 2024

 |

-This report investigates the BEE policy preferences of registered black South African voters.
-It does so via three different questions about civil service appointment, public procurement and private business operation.
+This report investigates the foreign policy preferences of registered white South African voters.
+It does so via two different questions about whether South Africa should align with the West or Russia, China and Saudi Arabia and whether South Africa should create foreign policy based on economic benefit to the country or on shared ideologies.
 The questions were posed in terms of a 'future coalition' in April of 2024.
 The Foundation would suggest that these preferences can now be translated into policy preferences for the current coalition government (Government of National Unity) that governs South Africa.
 The data in the report is drawn from a survey of 1 835 demographically and geographically representative registered voters conducted in April 2024.
-That survey had a margin of error of 6% for black South Africans.
+That survey had a margin of error of 7% for white South Africans.

 Read the report